Why Voice Input

 The Decision

-On Intel Mac, only typeflux and freeflow are viable. freeflow is simpler but more limited.
-One Groq API key, fixed recognition quality.
+On Intel Mac, only typeflux and freeflow are viable. freeflow is simpler but more limited: one Groq API key, fixed recognition quality.

 I went with typeflux for three reasons.